-Musashino International Association (MIA), established in October 1989 (Heisei 1) , aims to make our town more open minded, where people with different cultural backgrounds live together, where international residents and local Japanese work together under the ideal of World Peace.
-Responding flexibly to social changes, MIA has introduced varieties of programs and activities.
-Through promotion of international exchange in the community, MIA is earnest in relation-building among foreign and Japanese residents to develop the community together.
-MIA is determined to realize “Tabunka Kyosei” multicultural society, where people with different cultures or backgrounds respect each other and live together.
-Toward this end, MIA has been organizing numerous projects with support and understanding by many people in the community.
+Musashino International Association (MIA), established in October 1989 (Heisei 1), aims to make our community more open, where people with different cultural backgrounds live together, where Japanese and non-Japanese residents alike work together under the ideal of World Peace.
+Responding flexibly to social changes, MIA has introduced a variety of programs and activities.
+Through the promotion of intercultural exchange in the community, MIA is determined to realize “Tabunka Kyosei shakai” (multicultural society), where people of different cultures and backgrounds respect each other and coexist.
+To this end, MIA organizes numerous projects with the support and understanding of many people in the community.

 (Public Interest Incorporated Foundation)